-- 6.1 The role of the SEStran Succession Planning Committee is to: lead on meeting the Board's responsibilities in relation to planning for succession through appointments and Board member development; offer advice to the Board on future appointments and reappointments; review and evaluate the skills, knowledge, expertise, diversity (including protected characteristics) of current Board members, and requirements of future members, on an annual basis; and monitor the development and continuous improvement a succession plan that can be presented to the Board. - 6.2 The Board in March 2017 agreed that the Succession Planning Committee shall consist of the Chairperson of the Partnership, two other Board members, the Partnership Director, the Secretary and representative from SEStran's Human Resources advisers. - 6.3 The Partnership Board are asked to agree the nomination, alongside the Chairperson, of two Board members for the Committee.
+- 6.1 The role of the SEStran Succession Planning Committee is to: lead on meeting the Board's responsibilities in relation to planning for succession through appointments and Board member development; offer advice to the Board on future appointments and reappointments; review and evaluate the skills, knowledge, expertise, diversity (including protected characteristics) of current Board members, and requirements of future members, on an annual basis; and monitor the development and continuous improvement a succession plan that can be presented to the Board. - 6.2 The Succession Planning Committee shall consist of the Chairperson of the Partnership, two other Board members, the Partnership Director, the Secretary and representative from SEStran's Human Resources advisers. - 6.3 The Partnership Board is asked to agree the nomination, alongside the Chairperson, of two Board members for the Committee.